Part 2 – The Unravelling: Escape Velocity

 Ruth: A Friend and a Force

-She was—is—a monumental presence in my life, a woman of incredible strength, warmth, and unwavering support.
+She was, and remains, a monumental presence in my life, a woman of incredible strength, warmth, and unwavering support.
 Her name was Ruth, which quite literally means friend.
 This woman lived the very definition of gratitude, and she loved everyone.

 She gave me all the good things that I am.
 She permeates my thoughts.
 I see her every day in my own hands and I hear her voice in my own.
 She is my conscience and my joy in all the little gifts life has to give.